Virtual Estate Planning Attorney in California

 What Online Document Services Provide

-- Technology company platforms, not law firms
+- Technology platforms, not law firms.

 What a California Estate Planning Attorney Provides Virtually

-- Community property characterization specific to California law
+- Community property analysis under California law.

-- Trust funding guidance
+- Trust funding guidance, including deed transfers.

-- Coordinated beneficiary designations across all accounts
+- Coordinated beneficiary designations across all accounts.

 Side-by-Side Comparison

-Feature | Typical Online Document Service | Opelon LLP (Virtual) |
+Feature | Typical online document service | Opelon LLP (virtual) |

-Licensed law firm | Generally no. Most are technology companies, not law firms. | Yes |
+Licensed law firm | Generally no. Most platforms are technology companies, not law firms. | Yes. |

 Personalized legal advice | Limited or unavailable.
-Some platforms offer optional attorney consultations for added fees. | Yes, included with every engagement |
+Some platforms offer optional attorney calls for added fees. | Included with every engagement. |

-California-specific legal guidance | Varies.
-Most platforms may not address California-specific issues like community property or Prop 19. | Yes, our practice is focused exclusively on California law |
+California-specific guidance | Varies.
+Many platforms do not address community property or Proposition 19. | Yes.
+Our practice focuses on California law. |

-Attorney document review in base price | Typically requires an added fee.
-Optional attorney review plans often range from $150 to $299+ per year. | Included |
+Attorney document review in base price | Typically an add-on.
+Optional plans often run $150 to $299+ per year. | Included. |

 Live video or phone consultations | Varies.
-May be a paid add-on with limited availability. | Yes, included with every engagement |
+Often a paid add-on with limited availability. | Included. |

-Community property analysis | Generally not included | Yes |
+Community property analysis | Generally not included. | Yes. |

-Proposition 19 tax guidance | Generally not included | Yes |
+Proposition 19 tax guidance | Generally not included. | Yes. |

 Trust funding assistance | Varies.
-Full trust funding support is uncommon. | Yes |
+Full trust funding support is uncommon. | Yes. |

 Ongoing attorney relationship | Generally not included.
-Most platforms are transactional. | Yes, clients can contact our firm at any time |
+Most platforms are transactional. | Yes.
+Clients can reach our firm any time. |

-Professional liability insurance | Typically not applicable | Yes, Opelon LLP maintains professional liability insurance |
+Professional liability insurance | Typically not applicable. | Yes.
+Opelon LLP maintains professional liability coverage. |

-Comparison Disclaimer: This comparison reflects general characteristics of online document preparation platforms as a category.
+Comparison Disclaimer This comparison reflects general characteristics of online document preparation platforms as a category.
 It is based on publicly available information as of February 2026.
 Individual platforms vary in their offerings.
-Prospective clients should independently evaluate any service before purchasing.
-Nothing in this chart constitutes legal advice.
+Prospective clients should evaluate any service before purchasing.
+Nothing in this chart is legal advice. |

 Community Property Rules Require Customized Planning

-California is a community property state.
-Most assets acquired during marriage belong equally to both spouses, regardless of whose name is on the account or title.
-Templates often skip this analysis.
+California is one of nine community property states.
+Most assets earned during marriage belong equally to both spouses.
+That rule applies regardless of whose name is on the account or title.

-The Prop 19 Property Tax Question
+The Proposition 19 Property Tax Question

 The $208,850 Probate Threshold